Optimisation of the Stop-Maneuver of Ships with Diesel-Electric Propulsion and Controllable Pitch Propellers

 Background and Objectives

-The developed methods will enable the ship designer to simulate the stop manoever in a early stage of the design process and so achive a higher safety level.
+The developed methods will enable the ship designer to simulate the stop manoeuvre in a early stage of the design process and so achieve a higher safety level.

 A simulation method is developed to simulate the stopping behavior of ships equipped with diesel-electric propulsion and controllable pitch propellers (CPP).
 The motion behavior is calculated by solving the equations of motion in time-domain.
 Extensive viscous simulations are carried out to identify the manoevering coefficents of different ship types and velocities.
 To consider the interaction between the ship's hull, the rudder and the turning propeller CFD and EFD simulations are carried out also respecting cavitation on the propeller blades.